py-nonlinopt/ipyopt/README.md

 ```

 The file [examples/hs071.py](examples/hs071.py) contains a toy
 optimization problem.
-If everything is OK, `IPyOpt` will invoke
+If everything is OK, `ipyopt` will invoke
 `Ipopt` to solve it for you.
 This python file is self-documented and
 can be used as a template for writing your own optimization problems.

 **Hessian Estimation**: since Hessian estimation is usually tedious,
-Ipopt can solve problems without Hessian estimation. `IPyOpt` also
+Ipopt can solve problems without Hessian estimation. `ipyopt` also
 supports this feature.
 The file [examples/hs071.py](examples/hs071.py)
 demonstrates the idea.
 If you provide the `ipyopt.Problem` constructor
-with an `eval_h` callback function, `IPOpt` will delegate the Hessian matrix calculation to your
+with an `eval_h` callback function, `Ipopt` will delegate the Hessian matrix calculation to your
-function (otherwise `IPOpt` will approximate Hessian for you).
+function (otherwise `Ipopt` will approximate Hessian for you).

 ## Contributing